Division of Social Sciences

 The anthropology program at New College seeks to impart a broad perspective on past and present peoples and cultures around the world through study of the methods and materials of the discipline.
 Through required course work, students develop a solid knowledge of the scope and objectives of cultural anthropology and archaeology, and of at least one other subdiscipline (biological anthropology and/or linguistics).
 They also acquire in-depth critical knowledge of the theory and methods of anthropology.
 Students are encouraged to participate in fieldwork, and develop their research skills and a critical perspective through the completion of a senior research project, conducted under the supervision of a faculty member in the program.

-Students and faculty have cooperated in projects ranging from archaeological digs in Central America and the Middle East to active planning for the homeless in Sarasota, from critiques of sexism in human evolutionary models to studies of the creolization process in Black English Vernacular.
+Students and faculty have cooperated in projects ranging from archaeological research in Florida, Mexico, Central America, and the Middle East to active planning for the homeless in Sarasota, from critiques of sexism in human evolutionary models to studies of the creolization process in Black English Vernacular.
+Students have conducted independent research worldwide, including studies of remote tribal groups in West Papua and Amazonian Peru.
 Theory and practice go hand-in-hand as students develop their understanding of the world and share this with fieldworkers, academics, and planners outside the New College community.

 Anthropology is a quintessentially interdisciplinary field of study.
 A concentration in anthropology begins with work in the four major subfields of the discipline: cultural anthropology, archaeology, biological anthropology, and linguistics.
 As students proceed, their work in specialized theoretical and area courses is complemented by work in languages, other social sciences, natural sciences, and humanities; combined areas of study range from anthropology and literature to anthropology and biology.

-Area courses focus on Old World, Middle Eastern, Mesoamerican, and Andean prehistory; and on contemporary cultures of the United States, the Middle East, and Middle America.
+Area courses focus on the prehistory of the Old World, the Middle East, Mesoamerica, the Andes and North America.
+Cultural courses focus on the contemporary cultures of the United States, the Middle East, Middle America, and Africa.
 Students wishing to focus on the prehistory and ethnography of other regions of the world may do so through tutorials.

-Facilities: The Hal C. Ball Anthropology Laboratory and Seminar room houses a 2,000 -volume library on Mesoamerican anthropology.
-It also contains a collection of anthropology texts and manuals, a series of hominid and primate skulls, a slide collection, an oral history archive, audio-visual and photographic equipment, and a computer workstation for student use.
+Facilities: The Hal C. Ball Anthropology Laboratory houses a 2,000-volume library on Mesoamerican anthropology.
+It also contains a collection of anthropology texts and manuals, a series of hominid and primate skulls, several large slide collections, audio-visual and photographic equipment, and PC and MAC computer workstations for student use.

 The New College Public Archaeology Lab (NCPAL) focuses on research into the past of Sarasota and Manatee and provides opportunities for civic engagement with surrounding communities.
 NCPAL serves to facilitate student learning in archaeological methods and techniques.
 NCPAL features laboratory space for processing and interpreting artifacts, an office for archaeological site reports and geographic information systems, and storage space for excavated finds as well as equipment for archaeological excavations and heritage analysis.